Ptolemy’s View of the Solar System

-Scenographia Systematis Mundani Ptolemaici (Ptolemy’s View of the Solar System) was created by Andreas Cellarius in 1660.
-The earth is prominently featured at the center of the universe, showing the eastern hemisphere with a partially delineated Nova Hollandia (Australia) and a massive southern continent.
+Andreas Cellarius created Scenographia Systematis Mundani Ptolemaici (Ptolemy’s View of the Solar System) in 1660.
+The earth is prominently featured at the centre of the universe, showing the eastern hemisphere with a partially delineated Nova Hollandia (Australia) and a massive southern continent.

 Cellarius’s geographic map of the earth’s landforms incorporated the best geographic knowledge at the time.
-It clearly demonstrates the partial of knowledge of the earth’s geography below South-East Asia.
+It demonstrates the partial understanding of the earth’s geography below South-East Asia.

 1744 Chart of Hollandia Nova and Terra Australis.